ankitects/anki-manual/src/deck-options.md

 - As desired retention decreases, you'll forget a greater percentage of your cards, and those cards will need to be reviewed again.
-Eventually, you'll get to a point where the forgotten cards contribute more to your workload than you gain from the longer delays, which is why you see the workload on the left of the graph increasing.
+Eventually, you'll get to a point where the forgotten cards contribute more to your workload than you gain from the longer delays.
 Also, keep in mind that forgetting material frequently is demotivating.

-For these reasons, we suggest you be conservative when adjusting this number, and recommend you keep it lower than 0.95 and higher than the [minimum recommended retention](#compute-minimum-recommended-retention).
+For these reasons, we suggest you be conservative when adjusting this number, and recommend you keep it lower than 0.97 and higher than the [minimum recommended retention](#compute-minimum-recommended-retention).

 ### FSRS Parameters